krahets/hello-algo/en/docs/chapter_stack_and_queue/deque.md

 | `peek_first()` | Access front element      | $O(1)$          |
 | `peek_last()`  | Access rear element       | $O(1)$          |

-Similarly, we can directly use the deque classes already implemented in programming languages:
+Similarly, we can directly use the deque classes provided by the programming language:

 === "Python"